parminderunited/GBRDocs/tutorials/metamask+-ledger-live-tutorial.md

 ![](../.gitbook/assets/6%20%2811%29.png)

-You will be logged in to the address you selected and now you can change the network to “Medifakt network” and perform the transactions on Medifakt network through your Ledger device.
+You will be logged in to the address you selected and now you can change the network to “GBR20 network” and perform the transactions on GBR20 network through your Ledger device.

-Note: To learn how to add Medifakt RPC follow [this link.](https://docs.medifakt.network/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)
+Note: To learn how to add GBR20 RPC follow [this link.](https://docs.gbrscan.com/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)